 The Company follows the guidance of the accounting provisions of ASC 718 Share-based Compensation, which requires the use of the fair-value based method to determine compensation for all arrangements under which employees and others receive shares of stock or equity instruments (warrants and options).
 The fair value of each option award is estimated on the date of grant using the Black-Scholes options-pricing model that uses assumptions for expected volatility, expected dividends, expected term, and the risk-free interest rate.
 The Company has not paid dividends historically and does not expect to pay them in the future.
 Expected volatilities are based on weighted averages of the historical volatility of the Company's common stock estimated over the expected term of the options.
-The expected term as the average of the sum of the vesting term plus the contract term as historically the Company had limited activity surrounding its options.
+The expected term of options granted is derived using the "simplified method" which computes expected term as the average of the sum of the vesting term plus the contract term as historically the Company had limited activity surrounding its options.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant for the period of the expected term.